 - Your income must meet eligibility guidelines for the funding program that may assist you.
 Eligibility is difference for each program.

 All applicants must contact United Way 2-1-1 of Manasota by dialing 211 from any phone.
 Trained individuals will guide you through the application process.
 If you have any problems dialing 211, you can call 941-308-HELP(4357).

 After submitting through 2-1-1, your application is reviewed by Turning Points staff.
 If you meet basic criteria and funding is available, you will be contacted to set up an appointment to see a case manager within 10 business days.
 If you are not eligible, you will be contacted and, if appropriate, information and a referral will be provided regarding other options you may want to consider.
 Please note that our front desk staff does not have access to your information.

 Third Step (if applicable): Meet with a Case Manager

 When you meet with a case manager, you will have the opportunity to discuss your situation and need with a trained, professional case manager.
 They will assess your situation and help you develop a basic budget to determine household sustainability.
-Based on your eligibility and ability to meet funding guidelines, you may qualify for financial assistance of up to $1000 for rent, deposits, and/or utilities.

 Fourth Step (if applicable): Receive Funding